What to do if you believe you may be infected

 - Check if you can order the medication you need from an online pharmacy and have it delivered to your house.

-- If need be, ask a family member, friend or neighbour to help you.
+- You can ask a family member, friend or neighbour to help you.
 They can pick up prescription medicines by using Suomi.fi authorisation or your Kela Card.

 - More precise instructions how to pick up prescription medicines.